 Everything about the movie is so very matter-of fact.
 When our trusted local DJ starts issuing warnings to the population to stay off the streets and avoid the fog, we see the aforementioned chairwoman and her assistant–who haven’t encountered anything remotely resembling a threat so far–immediately take the DJ at her word.
 Granted, the night before the entire town basically experienced some kind of unexplained kinetic havoc that set off car alarms and blew out windows, so it’s not as if they had no reason to believe that something bizarre was afoot.
 Nonetheless, the refusal to waste time on characters debating the believability of what’s transpiring helps keep the movie so lean.
 The leanness is part of what makes the flick such a blast.
 It’s funhouse horror done right.

 It’s also an example of how good a PG-13 horror movie can be if it’s, you know, made well.
 “But John Carpenter’s original was rated R, you idiot.
-Are you talking about that pathetic remake, you dumbass know-nothing.”
+Are you talking about that pathetic remake, you dumbass know-nothing?”
 First off, the name-calling is unbecoming.
 Secondly, the R-rating for the original film is incredibly bogus.
 I mentioned earlier that this film is entirely bloodless, and the quick glimpses of gore we see, courtesy of the rotted faces of the restless dead, isn’t as graphic as any of the gruesome images seen in Raiders of the Lost Ark, a PG movie that came out a year later.
-Carpenter and Debra Hill (co-writer and producer of the film) stated that one reason for the reshoots was to add gore to the film to help it stand amongst the gorier horror movies that the 80’s would soon bring us.
-In that respect, the reshoots apparently failed miserably.
-Again, there is literally no blood in the movie.
+Carpenter and Debra Hill (co-writer and producer of the film) stated that one reason for the re-shoots was to add gore to the film to help it stand among the gorier horror movies that the 80’s would soon bring us.
+In that respect, the re-shoots failed miserably.
+Again, there is no blood in the movie.
 The juicy corpses are maybe as horrid as any of the ones seen in the decidedly PG-13 remake of The Mummy, only the fetid faces in The Fog get far, far less screen time.
-If this movie were re-rated today it easily be PG-13.
+If this movie were re-rated today it would easily be PG-13.
 It’s rated R because PG-13 didn’t exist in 1980, and because the MPAA is, at best, wildly inconsistent.

 So do I have any beefs with The Fog at all?
 Well, on this rewatch, it did strike me as a little odd and contrived that Father Malone stopped reading his grandfather’s diary after reading about all of the murderous conspiracy bits.
 “I couldn’t read any further” he said.
 Really?
-Because I feel like you already got through the worst of it?
+Because I feel like you already got through the worst of it.
 What did you think you were going to see on the next page?
-“Now that I’ve developed a taste for murder, I think I’m going to take a trip to London, target some prostitutes, taunt Scotland Yard with a letter or two.”
+“Now that I’ve developed a taste for murder, I think I’m going to take a trip to London, target some prostitutes, and taunt Scotland Yard with a letter or two.”
 A few pages deeper and he would have found out about the important-but-not fact that the church’s large gold cross was made from the melted down gold stolen from our vengeful spirits.

 Then there’s the ending, which I’m probably sourer on now than I was when I was younger, just because it reminds me of the issues horror movies still have with ending confidently absent “one last scare.”
 The story is concluded.
 Six had to die to pay for the number of lives lost, or so we thought, but the unexpected repayment of the stolen gold appeared to quell the bloodthirst of the spirits after all, sparing the sixth life.
 Does it make a ton of a sense?
 Eh.
 But it works better than having Blake’s spirit seemingly accept the gold as recompense, only to come back later as though he changed his mind.
 How did that go down?